The royal seat of Henri Christophe, a formerly enslaved man who became Haiti's only king.

-The Sans-Souci Palace was the royal residence of King Henri Christophe I of Haiti, the self imposed monarch who as a former slave had fought in the American Revolutionary War alongside George Washington.
+The Sans-Souci Palace was the royal residence of King Henri Christophe I of Haiti, the self-imposed monarch who as a formerly enslaved man, had fought in the American Revolutionary War alongside George Washington.
 He then went on to be a key leader in the Haitian Revolution in 1804, when the small nation gained independence from France.

 The leader of the revolution, Jean-Jacques Dessalines, named himself Governor-General-for-life and had every intention of ruling over the newly independent nation until the end of his days.
-Christophe however, found that megalomaniac title delightfully tantalizing, and along with other disaffected administration members, conspired to have him assassinated.
+Christophe however, wanted to rule.
+Along with other disaffected members of the administration, he conspired to have Jean-Baptiste Sans Souci killed.

-Built in 1810 and completed in 1813, the Sans Souci Palace is located in the town of Milot, Nord Department.
-Before the construction of Sans-Souci, Milot was a French plantation that Christophe had been in charge of during the Revolution.
-Infamous for his cruelty, and it is unknown how many laborers perished during construction of the palatial building.
+Built in 1810 and completed in 1813, the Sans Souci Palace is located in the town of Milot.
+Before the construction of Sans-Souci, Milot was a French plantation.
+It is unknown how many laborers perished during construction of the palatial building.
 Now a ruin, the palace was once a bustling whirlwind of feasting and dancing, with grandiose gardens, artificial springs, and a system of waterworks.
 Enjoyed by many overseas guests, it had “the reputation of having been one of the most magnificent edifices of the West Indies.”

-In 1820, King Henri I committed suicide after suffering a debilitating stroke, shooting himself with a silver bullet on the grounds of the palace.
+In 1820, King Henry I died by suicide not long after suffering a debilitating stroke.
+He shot himself with a silver bullet on the grounds of the palace.
 He was subsequently buried in the Citadelle.
-His son, bayoneted to death that same year by revolutionaries, was his only heir.
+His son and only heir was killed just 10 days later.